 The Last of Us tackles these questions heads on.
 People live in military-ruled societies, struggling for survival and identity.
 It’s the world where relationships feel more like a liability as food and other resources become scarce, descending the whole world further into chaos.

-All in all, it's full of emotion, tension, and action.
+All in all, it's full of emotion, tension and action.
 It’s a masterpiece.
 So it’s only fitting that people would start looking for some other games like The Last of Us once they are done with it.
 Being a huge fan, I have compiled a list of a few alternatives.
 You are going to like most, if not all, of the games listed here.

-Uncharted 3: Drake’s Deception – A PS3 Exclusive
+1. Uncharted 3: Drake’s Deception

 Drake is back to hop around the world once again on his quest to find more treasures!
 Only this time, though, things are going to get a bit personal and overwhelming.

 The main beauty of this game lies in its expertly designed levels which gives you a lot of option to engage your foes.
 Grab a shotgun if you want to splatter his brains all over the floor.
 If you prefer a low profile, you can go for the sniper rifle and wait for the right moment to get the job done.
-How about choosing a cleaner, but riskier way?
-Go all stealth if you are a confident little sneaker who can get past dozens of patrolling dudes without being noticed.
+How about choosing a cleaner, yet riskier way?
+Go the stealth route if you are a confident little sneaker who can get past dozens of patrolling dudes without being noticed.

 Uncharted 3 doesn’t bring anything fresh to the table.
 It’s more of the same thing, but do I love it!
-Its versatility, beauty, and cohesiveness certainly cement the Uncharted franchise as one of the best action-adventure series of all time.
+Its versatility, beauty and cohesiveness certainly cement the Uncharted franchise as one of the best action-adventure series of all time.
 If you are looking for games like The Last of Us, you should definitely give this game a go.

 I Am Alive is a game that forces you to do terrible, terrible things to stay alive.
 What would you do if you were dying from thirst while someone nearby has a bottle of water?
 Would you steal it?
 Of course, you would, at least in I Am Alive.

-In my journey, I came across a woman who desperately needed help as she was being molested by someone.
+During my journey, I came across a woman who desperately needed help as she was being molested by someone.
 I could have helped her if I wanted to, but I chose to ignore it and continue on my way.
 No, I am not a horrible person; I just couldn’t afford to waste my precious bullets on someone who was not a threat to me.

 I Am Alive is a grim, dark and selfish game where you’d only be thinking only about yourself.
 You definitely have an option to be the good guy who puts others’ safety before his own, but you’d be jeopardizing your own safety.
 How low are you willing to go to make it through the apocalypse?

-Beyond: Two Souls – A Narrative-Driven Game
+4. Beyond: Two Souls

-Throughout the game, you will be shifting your control between Jodie and Aiden, trying to understand everything from their viewpoints.
+Throughout the game, you will be shifting your control between Jodie and Aiden, trying to understand their viewpoints.
 Jodie certainly doesn’t like the fact that an eternal presence is going to be around her for the rest of her life.
 Over time, though, she has gotten closer to Aiden.
 Their bond is mesmerizing and heart-touching!